 To learn more about this, see Grain-Free for the Gluten-Free

 Peggy's Aunt Edna makes the best cutout cookies.
 Many years ago, Peggy learned how to make them.
 They continue to be holiday family favorites - except for me.

 When I had to go gluten-free, this meant an end to these cookies.
 Since 2003, Peggy has been trying to replicate these beloved cookies.
 Many different custom blended and commercial flour mixes have been tried.

 While the GF versions of this cookie have been good - they still weren't like Auntie's cookies - until now.
-These cookies are the closet version yet.
+These cookies are the closest version yet.
 They remain crispy on the outside, soft on the inside - even after freezing them.